Section 1: Counseling

 Under sections 814 and 861 of the Foreign Service Act of 1980, as amended, unless otherwise expressly provided for by any spousal agreement or court order, a former spouse who was married to a Foreign Service officer during at least 10 years of his or her creditable federal service (five while a member of the Foreign Service), is entitled to both pension and survivor benefits unless those benefits are waived.
-A former spouse is entitled to these benefits if he/she was divorced after February 15, 1981, and there is no court order or notarized spousal agreement that provides otherwise.
-A former spouse annuity ends if he/she remarries before becoming 55 years of age.
+A former spouse is entitled to these benefits if they were divorced after February 15, 1981, and there is no court order or notarized spousal agreement that provides otherwise.
+A former spouse’s annuity ends if they remarry before becoming 55 years of age.

 If the EFM spouse agrees to waive their pro rata share of the pension and survivor benefits, any spousal agreement or court order must sufficiently identify the retirement system involved.
 To leave no room for doubt, the words Foreign Service, FSRDS, or FSPS must appear in the document.

 But I don’t quite qualify exactly under these regulations.
 Are there any other provisions?